thegreatsunra/aws-iot-demo/README.md

 ### Associate certificates with your project

-1) Move all the files you downloaded (the certificate, public key, private key, and root CA) from AWS IoT into the root folder of this project
+1) Move all the files you downloaded (the certificate, public key, private key, and root CA) from AWS IoT into the `certs/` folder of this project, and rename the files to `certificate.pem.crt`, `public.pem.key`, `private.pem.key`, and `root-CA.crt`

 2) Open `package.json` and find the `aws` script (should be around line 30)

-3) Update the values for `--private-key`, `--client-certificate`, and `--ca-certificate` to the names of the files you downloaded from AWS IoT and moved into this project

 4) Update the value for `--host-name` to your "custom endpoint" on AWS IoT.
 You can find this value by clicking the "Settings" menu option on your AWS IoT home screen.
-It should look something like `a1b2c3d4e5f6g7.iot.us-east-1.amazonaws.com`
+It should look something like `xxxxxxxxxxxxxx.iot.xx-xxxx-x.amazonaws.com`

 ### Run the demo

-1) Run `npm run aws`
+1) Run `npm start`
 2) Go to your AWS IoT home screen and click the "Test" menu option
-3) Under "Subscribe to a topic" enter `topic_2` as your "Subscription topic"
+3) Under "Subscribe to a topic" enter `awsIotDemo` as your "Subscription topic"
 4) Click "Subscribe to topic"
-5) Click the "topic_2" menu item that appears beneath "Subscribe to a topic" in the left menu
+5) Click the "awsIotDemo" menu item that appears beneath "Subscribe to a topic" in the left menu
 6) You should see messages streaming in!

 ## License